odewahn/genai-content-workflow-demo/README.md

 ## Some fundamental concepts

 Let's start with a simple example -- summarizing an essay.
-The main things to understand here are:
+The main things to understand about using prompter are:

-- blocks -- chunks of text
+- block -- chunks of text of any size.
+The goal of prompter is to get all blocks in a work to be smaller than the context window for LLM models
-- groups -- groups of related blocks that are created by actions like loading, transformaing, or squashing
+- group -- sets of blocks that are created during actions like loading, transforming, or squashing other blocks.
+You can give a group a meaningfule name by supplying a `--group_tag` in the command that is creting it.
+Otherwise prompter will generate a random name for you.
+- current group -- the set of blocks that are the result of the most recent operation
-- prompts -- the task and persona that are applied to a block and sent to an LLM for completion
+- prompt -- a templated task (and persona) that are applied to a block and sent to an LLM for completion.
+This output can then be used to create new blocks, which enables you to chaing operations together to create more complex operations.

 ```
 cd ~/genai-tutorial